-Consultancy work can be demanding and involve long hours beyond 9am to 5pm, with extra work having to be carried out for large projects and to meet deadlines.
-However, length of hours will depend on the firm and type of project.
+Consultancy work can be demanding and involves long hours beyond 9am to 5pm, with extra work having to be carried out for large projects and to meet deadlines.
+However, your hours will depend on the firm and type of project.

-Firms are paying increasing attention to work/life balance by offering family-friendly benefits, for example, flexible working, part-time working, working from home, enhanced maternity/paternity leave.
-Some encourage career breaks or secondments in another role or outside the company.
+Firms are paying increasing attention to work/life balance by offering family-friendly benefits, for example, flexible working, part-time working, working from home and enhanced maternity and paternity leave.
+Some encourage career breaks or secondments in other roles or outside the company.

 What to expect

 - Consultancy involves a high level of responsibility and pressure.
 There can be some stress as there will be tough targets and tight deadlines to meet.

 - Consultants can spend considerable time travelling between client sites in the UK.
 As they need to be based in clients' offices, considerable time away from home may be required if the site isn't local.

 - Work can be carried out on an international level, with many client organisations having offices overseas.
 This can provide opportunities for travel and work abroad.

 - Consultancy firms have a strong commitment to diversity.
 Initiatives such as targeted graduate recruitment, internal mentoring and diversity networks to support people from under-represented groups have been established.